About the School

 Los Berros Visual and Performing Arts (VAPA) Academy is committed to providing a well-rounded instructional program for all students.
 Los Berros VAPA Academy is a place ‘where learning happens’.
 It is our goal to help students reach their full potential while learning life skills by integrating the arts as a pathway to learning.
 We provide instructional experiences in a safe environment to ensure students grow artistically, academically, socially, and emotionally.

 Lompoc is located 150 miles northwest of Los Angeles in Santa Barbara County and has a population of approximately 43,500.
 The Lompoc Unified School District strives to provide a quality education for all its students with a wide range of programs and a talented staff dedicated to the needs of our students.
-The district serves approximately 9,700 students in grades TK-12 living in the city of Lompoc; communities of Vandenberg Village, Mesa Oaks and Mission Hills; Vandenberg Space Force Base; and rural areas adjacent to these communities.
+The district serves approximately 9,700 students in grades PK-12 living in the city of Lompoc; communities of Vandenberg Village, Mesa Oaks and Mission Hills; Vandenberg Space Force Base; and rural areas adjacent to these communities.

 Fire and disaster drills are conducted on a regular basis.
 All visitors must check in at the school office and wear a visitor’s badge while on school grounds.
-During lunch, recess, and before and after school, teachers, administrators, and noon-duty aides supervise students and school grounds, including the cafeteria and playgrounds, to ensure a safe and orderly environment.
+During lunch, recess, and before and after school, teachers, administrators, and student supervision aides supervise students and school grounds, including the cafeteria and playgrounds, to ensure a safe and orderly environment.

 School Theory of Action